mrnx-io/mindos-agi/packages/brand-system/docs/02-covenant.md

 **The crowd comes first.**
 Every other decision flows from who you serve.
 Get the crowd wrong and the best offer fails.
 Get the crowd right and even a mediocre offer succeeds.
 Start with hunger.

+**Execution substrate is fixed.**
+All downstream execution must remain compatible with `STACK_HEADLESS_COMMERCE_V1` (Next.js App Router, Whop embedded checkout, Resend, Shopify Admin API for fulfillment only).
+This prevents strategy from drifting into incompatible implementation stacks.
 ---

 Vagueness feels safe.
 It seems like it maximizes reach.
 It actually guarantees failure to everyone: